20 Top Sights of Lampang, a City Where Time Means Nothing (2024)

 Kad Kong Ta Walking Street

-There are traditional Thai houses in a central-region style, Lanna houses, Burmese houses, Chinese houses, and French gingerbread-style houses.
+There are various styles of traditional Thai architecture, including central-region style, Lanna, Burmese, Chinese, and French gingerbread-style houses.
 These architectures date back to when Kat Kong Ta, or Chinese Market, was a market with an essential port for transporting goods and a trading hub of Lampang.

 Dhanabadee Ceramic Museum